learn-co-curriculum/react-changing-state/README.md

 # React Changing State

+## Objectives

+1. Practicing updating state in React
+2. Practice passing state through props
+3. Describe how React rerenders on state changes

 ## Overview

-React allows you to structure your application using small, reusable components, but React isn't really just about creating static pages, it's about building **react**ive user interfaces that enable you to coordinate complex user interactions.
+React allows us to structure applications using small, reusable components, but React isn't just about creating static pages, it's about building **react**ive user interfaces that enable us to coordinate complex user interactions.

-In this lesson we will be learning about how you can update the state of components.
-You are going to learn about the difference between `state` and `props` and what happens when state changes in your application occur.
+In this lesson we will be learning about how we can update the state of components.

 ## State vs Props

 Managing state is hard.
 React allows you to encapsulate two different "kinds" of
-state: "internal" state that can only be mutated and accessed by the component that manages it (`state`) and "external" state that gets passed down to the component that renders it (`props`).
+state: "internal" state that can only be mutated and accessed by the component that manages it (`state`) and date that gets passed down to the component that renders it (`props`).
 This sounds way more complicated than it actually is, so let's take a step back and look at a simple example: A blog.
 The following examples are going to concentrate on a `Blog` component that renders multiple `BlogPost`s.
 Visually, this might look something like this:

 ![Blog](./diagrams/overview.png)